gSchool/problem-solving/readme.md

 It's not a bad idea to quickly confirm if there's anything you've missed before writing code.

-# Step Two: Devise a plan
+# Step 2: Devise a plan

 ## Come up with more than one possible solution